 If you are not already registered in the system, please register you and your business.
-Allow up to two business days for your registration to be set up.
+Allow up to five business days for your registration to be set up.
+How to Register Instructions

 Submitted applications are evaluated on a first-come, first-served basis until funding is exhausted.

-Applications must be submitted at least two weeks before the training start date.
+Applications must be submitted at least 20 days before the training start date.
 Applications must be approved before training begins.

 Specific information about the training such as itemized costs, dates, the training curriculum and description and how the training will benefit both the business and the employees.
 Businesses must also be able to contribute the matching funds.